Mission Bay Parks | Case Study

 - Technical support and maintenance advice by our management and engineering staff to property managers and their agents on open spaces areas between residential buildings.

 - Community outreach programs, such as the quarterly Park Coordination Meeting created by MJMMG, sustain strong, supportive relationships with residents, building managers, businesses and other institutions in the Mission Bay community.
-Some of these include: UCSF, San Francisco Giants, Mission Creek Harbor Association and residential property managers and property developers.
+Some of these include: UCSF, San Francisco Giants, Golden State Warriors, Mission Creek Harbor Association and residential property managers and property developers.

 - Established a 100 percent green waste and recycling program: compositing food, all landscape and living plant materials, and paper.
 Wood and metals are reused or recycled.
 All special events must comply with established recycling programs.